Pragnya-Misro/Sales-Data-Analysis/README.md

 3.Visualizing sales distributions across categories, sub-categories, segments, and states.

 4.Creating a correlation matrix to analyze relationships between numerical features.

  Libraries Imported and Their Purpose:

-Pandas: Used for data manipulation and analysis.
+1.Pandas: Used for data manipulation and analysis.
 It helps in reading the dataset, cleaning the data, handling missing values, and performing aggregations.

-NumPy: Used for numerical operations and handling arrays efficiently, which supports calculations on the sales data.
+2.NumPy: Used for numerical operations and handling arrays efficiently, which supports calculations on the sales data.

-Matplotlib: A visualization library used to create static plots such as bar charts, line graphs, and histograms to understand sales trends visually.
+3.Matplotlib: A visualization library used to create static plots such as bar charts, line graphs, and histograms to understand sales trends visually.

-Seaborn: Built on top of Matplotlib, Seaborn provides an easy way to generate more attractive and informative statistical graphics such as heatmaps and boxplots.
+4.Seaborn: Built on top of Matplotlib, Seaborn provides an easy way to generate more attractive and informative statistical graphics such as heatmaps and boxplots.

-Insights Extracted
+Insights Extracted:

-Sales Trends Over Time:
+1.Sales Trends Over Time:
 Monthly or quarterly sales trends showed an increase/decrease pattern, identifying peak sales seasons (e.g., higher sales during holiday months).

-Top Performing Products:
+2.Top Performing Products:
 Certain product categories consistently outperformed others, contributing a major share of total sales.

-Regional Performance:
+3.Regional Performance:
 Some regions/stores generated significantly more revenue, suggesting regional demand variations.

-Customer Segmentation:
+4.Customer Segmentation:
 Different customer segments showed distinct buying behaviors, which can help in targeted marketing.

-Correlation Analysis:
+5.Correlation Analysis:
 Identified correlations between quantity sold and sales amount, and potential impacts of seasonality or promotions.

+Conclusion:
 This project analyzed sales data to find patterns and trends using Pandas and Matplotlib.
 It revealed peak sales months, product-wise performance, and seasonal trends.
 These insights can help improve business decisions and future sales planning